 Village Pumpkins is a delightful pumpkin farm on the outskirts of Barlow near Dronfield and Chesterfield.
 The field is really picturesque and there are stunning views in every direction whilst you pick your own pumpkin.
 There’s a tractor for kids to sit on, a giant chair to climb on and some photo prop boards to aid with that all important Instagram picture!
 There’s also farm animals to see and in previous years a small range of local produce on sale, such as eggs and honey.

 It gets bigger and better each year.
-There’s a shepherd’s hut selling teas, coffees, hot chocolates, soup, pumpkin pie and homemade cakes, milkshakes and snacks.
-And every weekend look out for authentic, artisan pizzas from Pizza Pi.
+Usually there’s a shepherd’s hut selling teas, coffees, hot chocolates, soup, pumpkin pie and homemade cakes, milkshakes and snacks.

 To help manage traffic, Village Pumpkins now needs booking in advance for weekends.